vijaypepakayala27/Scanning-and-Data-Extraction-using-Vision-API/README.md

 ### Step 3: Install Poppler

+Poppler is required for converting PDFs to images on Windows:

 1. Download Poppler for Windows from [Poppler for Windows](http://blog.alivate.com.au/poppler-windows/).
-2. Extract the contents of the downloaded ZIP file to a location on your computer (e.g., `C:\poppler-xx_xx`).
+2. Extract the contents to a directory (e.g., `C:\poppler-xx_xx`).
 3. Add the path to the `bin` directory of the Poppler installation to your system's PATH environment variable.

 ### Step 4: Verify Poppler Installation